Mobile-Telematics/LoginAuthFramework-iOS/README.md

 ## Methods
 ### Create DeviceToken

 Each SDK user has to have a `Devicetoken` and be associated with the app users.
 To create `DeviceToken` please use the method below.
 To complete a call, you are required to provide `instanceId` & `instanceKey`.
-If you need an assistance in obtaining the credentails, please refer to the [documentation](https://dev.telematicssdk.com/docs/datahub#user-service-credentials)
+If you still have quiestions on how to obtain the credentails, please refer to the [documentation](https://dev.telematicssdk.com/docs/datahub#user-service-credentials)